 To make sure your chicken thighs have plenty of flavor, you’ve got options!

 1. Add the chicken thighs to a marinade in a bag.
-I have tons of marinade recipes here on the blog, like this BBQ Chicken Marinade, and in my cookbook Sous Vide Meal Prep!
+I have tons of marinade recipes like this BBQ Chicken Marinade, and in my cookbook Sous Vide Meal Prep!
 Remove the air and seal.
 Yes, you can cook the chicken thighs in the marinade!
 In fact, the marinade makes a great sauce.

-3. Simply season with salt and pepper.
-I always use Diamond Crystal Kosher Salt and freshly cracked black pepper.
-Remove the air and seal.
+3. Simply season with salt and pepper, then remove the air and seal.

 Vacuum sealed chicken thighs on white surface